BCAT: A Block Causal Transformer for PDE Foundation Models for Fluid Dynamics: Experiments

 \paragraph{Additional Architecture Ablation Study.} We validate some architecture details by comparing the average testing error.
 The results are shown in Table \ref{tab:ablation}.
 We found query-key normalization \cite{henry2020query} helpful in stabilizing the training process, especially towards the end of the training phase.
+Notably, when the Muon optimizer is used, the training loss diverges without query-key normalization, demonstrating the effectiveness of this technique.
+This also suggests that the Muon optimizer has different optimization dynamics for query and key projection matrices.
+For this ablation experiment only, we report the result using the AdamW optimizer.
 Under similar parameter counts, we found SwiGLU activation function \cite{shazeer2020glu} better than GeLU.
 Note that the parameter count is not exactly the same since the MLP hidden dimension is rounded to the nearest multiple of 64.
 For the attention mask, to prevent data leaking in next frame prediction, any submask of the block causal mask \eqref{eq:mask} can work.
 We compare the \model model and a variant using a standard causal mask to perform next frame prediction.
 We observe that the block causal mask leads to better performance, demonstrating that having more token interactions within the same frame is beneficial for the forward prediction task.